 subsequent seven years of Tribulation and revelation of the Antichrist; the Second Coming of Christ to the earth with His Church; the Millennial Reign of Christ; Satan's final rebellion and

 defeat; the New Heavens and New Earth; the Eternal State.
+In accordance with Scripture, this understanding of future things recognises distinctions between Israel and the Church, and between the

 - Israel - Distinct from the church, and the subject of God's prophetic earthly timeline, currently and temporarily set aside but not forgotten, and still the